How to Make a Stock Tank Pool

 - Set up the pool filter.
 This seems a lot more complicated than it really is, especially after you watch the instruction video, but bear with it, it’s not that bad.
 Basically, you’ll need to put it together and fill it with sand.
 You can put it on a base, but we never did, and it has worked just fine.

 - Cut two holes in the stock tank pool for the filter tubes.
 You’ll want to position the holes about 2-3 feet apart from each other in about the middle of the top half of the pool walls.
 Measure the outside diameter of the attachment piece that will fit through the hole before cutting.
+It should be 2 1/8 inches wide.
 We used a corded drill and a drill bit with a 2.5 inch diameter which was slightly bigger than the attachment pieces, and it worked perfectly.
-(The first time we made our stock tank pool, we measured the inside diameter of the tube, so the holes were too small.
+(The first time we made our stock tank pool, we measured the inside diameter of the tube which was 1.5 inches, so the holes were too small.
 Making the holes slightly bigger was a huge task that we finally took on four years later.
 This is why in the older pictures of our stock tank pool, the tubes are covered with lots of extra adhesive and towels!)

 - Attach the plunger valves and secure with epoxy.
 The big round end with the filter goes on the inside of the pool. *Originally, I used plumber’s epoxy and waterproof epoxy, which has held up nicely, but if I could do it all over again, I would use PC-11 epoxy which is designed to be underwater and withstand massive amount of pressure.
 To use the PC-11, mix the epoxy from the two containers together (using popsicle sticks and some cardboard), apply liberally around the attachment pieces, and let cure for 24 hours. **If you want to follow what I did in the video, roll out a nice long snake of plumber’s epoxy and put it around the top part of the threads.
 Roll another big snake of plumber’s epoxy and put it around the top part of the threads on the attachment piece that will be outside of the pool.
 (It’s a good idea to wear disposable gloves for this…I learned that the hard way!)
 Press them together (having an extra set of hands for this is pretty crucial), and then start twisting until they are connected.
 Use a big wrench to get it really tight!
 When completely hardened, paint with waterproof epoxy on every single part that could leak and let cure for 24 hours.
 Nothing should move!
 These plunger valves will stay permanently connected to your pool, but you want to be able to detach the hoses for cleaning purposes so don’t put any epoxy on the hose attachment.